-Enzymes are needed for reactions that release energy, such as glycolysis, as well as reactions that result in the formation of new molecule such as synthesis of proteins, DNA, RNA, etc.
+Enzymes are needed for reactions that release energy, such as glycolysis, as well as reactions that result in the formation of a new molecule such as synthesis of proteins, DNA, RNA, etc.

 Enzymes need highly optimum temperature and pH for their proper functioning.
 Even a slight change in pH or temperature renders them inactive, making them unable to perform their role.

 As enzymes, globular proteins are needed for the basic metabolic process that represent life.
 Without these proteins, life cannot exist.